Schiphol aims to be the world’s leading digitally innovative airport

 Work orders on the fly, anywhere

 Take work orders.
 Under our old systems, it could take hours for one of our specialized subcontractors to pick up a work order, go to the asset and repair it.
-With IBM Maximo Anywhere software, they can pick up a work order while they walk through a terminal, and then start the work within minutes.
+With IBM Maximo Mobile, they can pick up a work order while they walk through a terminal, and then start the work within minutes.
 The fact that Maximo Anywhere has offline functionality is a huge plus for crews working underground, in elevator shafts or in other remote spots.

 Collaborating in digital space